worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 Join us on Cloud Atlas and be a part of this exciting new community today.
 Together, we can create a better world for ourselves and future generations.
 <br>

-# METAVERSE-DAO | CLOUD ATLAS and T.E.A.C.H.E.R.<br>will be run seperated but merged into Projectname: DarkMatterResponse
+# METAVERSE-DAO | CLOUD ATLAS and T.E.A.C.H.E.R.<br>will be run seperated but merged into Projectname:<br>DarkMatterResponse (His Dark Materials)

 In most countries, homeschooling is allowed under certain conditions, generally speaking, if the teacher is qualified.
 What could be more obvious than a digital teacher that can be programmed to meet these qualifications?